-Biden plans to name attorney general, defense secretary picks this week
+Biden plans to name pick for defense secretary on Friday

-Presumptive President-elect Joseph R. Biden said Monday that he plans to name his picks for attorney general and defense secretary this week.
+Presumptive President-elect Joseph R. Biden said Monday that he plans to name his pick for defense secretary on Friday and that he could name his pick for attorney general as soon as this week.

 Mr. Biden told reporters that he was planning on naming his pick for secretary of Defense on Friday.
-He didn’t specify on the timing for the AG post beyond “this week.”
+He didn’t specify on the timing for the AG post beyond saying that the selection could come this week.

+Mr. Biden‘s team followed up to say he will announce the picks for his defense secretary nominee and “members of his economic and domestic cabinet” before the end of the week.

+Potential picks for Mr. Biden‘s defense secretary nominee include Michèle Flournoy, a former under secretary of defense for policy in the Obama administration, and Jeh Johnson, a former Homeland Security secretary in the Obama administration.

-Potential picks for Mr. Biden’s attorney general nominee include Sen. Doug Jones of Alabama and former deputy attorney general Sally Yates.
+Potential picks for Mr. Biden‘s attorney general nominee include Mr. Johnson, who was the first Black Homeland Security secretary, as well as Sen. Doug Jones of Alabama and former deputy attorney general Sally Yates.

-Mr. Jones lost his bid for re-election in Alabama this year to Republican Tommy Tuberville.
+Mr. Jones lost his bid for re-election this year to Republican Tommy Tuberville.

 President Trump fired Ms. Yates from her acting attorney general post in 2017 after she refused to defend Mr. Trump’s ban on travel from many majority-Muslim countries.